Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Can I Give My Dog to Prevent Pregnancy?

-The safest method to prevent unwanted pregnancies in pets is ovariohysterectomy (i.e., the surgical removal of the reproductive system, including the ovaries and uterus).
-There are also medication treatments, but unlike spaying, these can have severe side effects.
-Two of these treatments are the administration of injectable or oral estrogens.
-Both variants can lead to infection of the uterus (pyometra) or other complications.
-Also, oral estrogens may not be that effective.
+The safest method to prevent unwanted pregnancies in female pets is ovariohysterectomy, commonly referred to as spaying (i.e., the surgical removal of the reproductive organs, including the ovaries and uterus).
+There are also medical treatments, but unlike spaying, these can have severe side effects and are often not licensed for use in animals.
+They can lead to infection of the uterus (pyometra) or other complications, while not necessarily being that effective.
+Speak to your vet about spaying (or neutering if you have a male dog).

 Divider-Dog Paw and Bone- New